 As a resident of Mather Hospital, you will have the distinction of working with, and being mentored by, a remarkable group of board-certified physicians.
 Our faculty includes nationally recognized clinicians and researchers, with vast levels of experience teaching and guiding students in their journey to becoming licensed physicians.
 All of our faculty are board certified, some in in multiple specialties, bringing a well-rounded knowledge to each rotation they supervise.
 The physicians listed below are considered the core faculty of the residency program.
 All of these physicians hold academic appointments at Stony Brook Medicine.

-Jared Dunkin, MD is the Program Director of the Diagnostic Radiology Residency Program.
-He also serves as the Sub Specialty Education Coordinator of Neuroradiology at Mather and a clinical faculty member of Emergency Room Radiology at Stony Brook Medicine.
-After receiving his medical degree from Stony Brook, Dr. Dunkin completed an internship in Internal Medicine and a residency in Diagnostic Radiology at their hospital.
-He then went on to complete a fellowship in Neuroradiology at Yale University before coming back to Long Island.
-An Assistant Professor of Radiology at Stony Brook, Dr. Dunkin has written multiple papers on the reduction of radiation exposure and is an active contributor to ACR Case in Point.
-In his spare time he enjoys spending time with his family and participating in athletic activities.
+Avraham Bluestone, MD/PhD is the Program Director of the Diagnostic Radiology Residency Program.
+He also serves as the Sub Specialty Education Coordinator of Neuroradiology at Mather and a clinical faculty member of Neuroradiology at Stony Brook Medicine.
+After receiving his medical and PhD degrees from SUNY Downstate Medical Center, Dr. Bluestone completed an internship in Internal Medicine at Maimonides Medical Center and a residency in Diagnostic Radiology at SUNY Downstate Medical Center.
+He then went on to complete a fellowship in Neuroradiology at the Icahn School of Medicine at Mount Sinai.
+An Assistant Professor of Radiology at Stony Brook, Dr. Bluestone has written multiple papers and is an active contributor to ACR Case in Point.
+In his spare time he enjoys spending time with his family, volunteering as a high school coding instructor and participating in outdoor activities.

 Dvorah Balsam, MD is both a core faculty member of the residency program and the Chief of Pediatric Radiology at Stony Brook Medicine.
 A graduate of Albert Einstein College of Medicine, she completed her internship in Mixed Medicine/Pediatrics at Bronx-Lebanon Hospital Center, her residency in Radiology at Albert Einstein/Jacobi Hospital and a fellowship in Pediatric Radiology at Columbia Presbyterian Hospital.
 Since beginning her tenure as an attending, she has been honored with the Teacher of the Year Award 10 times.
 Dr. Balsam currently holds the titles of Professor of Radiology at Stony Brook Medicine and Adjunct Clinical Professor of Radiology at New York College of Osteopathic Medicine.